submission-code-conf/ijcai2024/README.md

 To run:

 1. **Setup**: Ensure that all required packages are installed.
-This includes TensorFlow, TensorFlow Datasets, and any other dependencies your project requires.
+This includes tensorflow, tensorflow_datasets, and any other dependencies your project requires.

 2. **Data Preparation**: The script uses the Movielens 100K (and 1M) dataset, which will be automatically downloaded and processed when you run the script.